-To evaluate the in-canopy radiation profile, we compared model results against measured profiles of photosynthetically active radiation at two sites in the Brazilian Amazon: Jaru Biological Reserve (RJA: $10^{\circ}05'$ S; $61^{\circ}56'$ W) near Ji-Paraná, and Adolpho Ducke Forest Reserve (MDK: $2^{\circ}57'$ S; $59^{\circ}55'$ W), near Manaus (Cabral et al., 1996; Tomasella et al., 2008).
-At RJA, data were collected during two measurements campaigns in August-September 1992 and April-June 1993 and measurements were taken at 2.3, 6.1, 11.6, 15.7, 21.3, and 35.0 m above ground; at MDK, the measurement campaign occurred in August-September 1991 and sensors were installed at 5.0, 10.0, 15.0, 20.0, 25.0, and 35.0 m above ground; in both cases two to three sensors were installed in each level either East or West of the tower, and both sites used the same quantum radiation sensors of model SKP 215, skye Instruments Ltd, Powys, UK (Tomasella et al., 2008).
+To evaluate the in-canopy radiation profile, we compared model results against measured profiles of photosynthetically active radiation at two sites in the Brazilian Amazon: Jaru Biological Reserve (RJA: 10°05' S, 61°56' W) near Ji-Paraná, and Adolpho Ducke Forest Reserve (MDK: 2°57' S, 59°55' W), near Manaus (Cabral et al., 1996; Tomasella et al., 2008).
+At RJA, data were collected during two measurements campaigns as part of the Anglo-Brazilian Climate Observation Study (ABRACOS; Gash et al., 1996) in August-September 1992 and April-June 1993, and measurements were taken at 2.3, 6.1, 11.6, 15.7, 21.3, and 35.0 m aboveground; at MDK, the measurement campaign occurred in July-August 1991, and sensors were installed at 5.0, 10.0, 15.0, 20.0, 25.0, and 35.0 m aboveground.
+In both cases, two to three sensors were installed in each level either east or west of the tower, and both sites used the same quantum radiation sensors of model SKP 215 (Skye Instruments Ltd, Powys, UK) (Tomasella et al., 2008).
 To reduce the impact of the towers on the measurements, we only used data from sensors east of the towers in the morning and west of the towers in the afternoon (Mercado et al., 2007).
-The model was run for the same days of year as the data.
-However, we simulated different years - 1999-2006 for MDK and 1999-2002 for RJA - using the LBA-MIP data (de Gonçalves et al., 2013), because we did not have data from all meteorological variables needed by ED-2.2 during the period when the radiation profile data were collected.
-Also, because the diurnal cycle of any point measurement within the canopy depends on local heterogeneities can be dramatically affected by the Sun's azimuth and zenith angles (e.g. sun flecks when the sensor is aligned with an opening in the canopy), we only used the average daily radiation relative to the top of canopy to compare with the model results.
-The tree area index was estimated from published data at RJA (Simon et al., 2005) and near MDK (McWilliam et al., 1993).
+The model was run for the same days of the year as the data.
+However, we simulated different years - 1999-2006 for MDK and 1999-2002 for RJA - using the Large-Scale Biosphere-Atmosphere Experiment in Amazonia Data Model Intercomparison Project (LBA-MIP) data (de Gonçalves et al., 2013), because we did not have data from all meteorological variables needed by ED-2.2 during the period when the radiation profile data were collected.
+Also, the diurnal cycle of any point measurement within the canopy depends on local heterogeneities and can be dramatically affected by the Sun's azimuth and zenith angles (e.g., Sun flecks when the sensor is aligned with an opening in the canopy).
+For this reason, we only used the average daily radiation relative to the top of canopy to compare with the model results.
+Although simulated days (from LBA-MIP) include the entire range of daily averages of temperature, humidity, and net radiation observed during the ABRA-COS campaign, the simulated period had significantly (t test at 95% confidence) warmer average temperatures at MDK $(0.67 \,^{\circ}\text{C})$ and higher net radiation at both RJA $(13.7 \,\text{W}\,\text{m}^{-2})$ and MDK (18.5 W m-2) (Fig. S1 in the Supplement).
+Therefore, we also compared the predicted light extinction profile with observations for overcast hours, when the direct radiation (based on the Weiss and Norman, 1985 model) would be zero.
+Under overcast conditions, the model predictions of relative light extinction do not depend on the total incoming radiation (Longo et al., 2019a).
+To evaluate the model's ability to represent changes in light environment throughout the canopy, we compare the light profiles of model and observations as a function of the cumulative tree area index (TAI).
+TAI is defined as the sum of leaf area index (LAI) and the branch wood area index (WAI).
+TAI profiles were estimated from published data at RJA (Simon et al., 2005) and near MDK (McWilliam et al., 1993).